mitre/cpsa/src/vscode-cpsa/README.md

 This extension assumes that CPSA is installed.
 If it isn't, there will be OS-specific error messages when it tries to run CPSA.

-The error highlighting only briefly displays correctly after the initial run of `cpsa` or `cpsa4`, but is then cleared after running later build steps.

 ## Developing on this extension

 Please see the DEVELOPING file.